impshum/code-operative.github.io/_members/05_michele_fadda.md

 #website:

 bio:
-    Digital entrepreneur, been a developer since learning how to program in assembler 8080A at aged 12.
-Author of about fifty technical articles on digital electronics and programming in magazines.
-As a consultant, has been involved in numerous projects using a variety of programming languages ​​for over 3 decades. iOS specialist with full-stack experience, most notably in backend and cryptography
+    Michele is a digital entrepreneur who has been coding since learning how to program in assembler 8080A at aged 12 and is the author of about fifty technical articles on digital electronics and programming in magazines.
+As a consultant, he has been involved in numerous projects using a variety of programming languages ​​for over 3 decades. iOS specialist with full-stack experience, most notably in backend and cryptography

 long_bio: >
     Digital entrepreneur and proud developer.
 Born in Sassari, he spent his